VinceWak/Labs_0116/module_3/Project_week_7/readme.md

 5. Implement your models on your data

 6. Do not forget about Hyperparameters tuning
+7. Implement AutoML (TPOT)

-7. Compare the results using metrics:
+8. Compare the results using metrics:
 - accuracy
 - recall
 - precision